- Personality Traits

 How do you improve your observation skills?

-You can improve your observation skills by increasing your awareness, improving your memory and engaging your senses.
-Here are more details on those steps:
+You can enhance your observation skills by increasing your awareness, improving your memory, and engaging your senses.
+Here’s how:

 -